juychen/juychen.github.io/docs/2_Setup/SetupCloud9.md

 /dev/xvda1       99G  8.0G   91G   9% /
 ````

-Consequentlly, the storge of our Cloud9 work spaces is 100GB now.
+Consequently, the storge of our Cloud9 workspaces is 100GB now.

 ## Attach the IAM role to the Cloud9 Workspace

 An IAM role is an IAM identity that you can create in your account that has specific permissions.
 It is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
-We need to grant neccessary permissions to the Cloud9 environments to run the tutorial.
+We need to grant necessary permissions to the Cloud9 environments to run the tutorial.

 - Select the Cloud9 instance in the [EC2 console](https://console.aws.amazon.com/ec2/v2/home#Instances).